collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql.rst

 The utility service offers miscellaneous queries for parsing and validating data.

-The `splitEntityName` service exposes CollectiveAccess' internal entity name processing system, providing conversion of text names into field-level components compatible with CA's entity record label format.
+The ``splitEntityName`` service exposes CollectiveAccess' internal entity name processing system, providing conversion of text names into field-level components compatible with CA's entity record label format.

 This query takes a text name and splits it into prefix, surname and forename.
-The `displaynameFormat` controls how the display text version is formatted.
-By default display text is the same as the input text, but can be normalized with to `surnameCommaForename`, `forenameCommaSurname`, `forenameSurname`, `forenamemiddlenamesurname`, or a display template.
+The ``displaynameFormat`` controls how the display text version is formatted.
+By default display text is the same as the input text, but can be normalized with to ``surnameCommaForename``, ``forenameCommaSurname``, ``forenameSurname``, ``forenamemiddlenamesurname``, or a `display template <display_templates>`.

 .. code-block:: Text